 • Look for sturdy construction.
 Babies will pull, twist and throw toys.

-• Crib toys and pull toys should not have strings, straps or cords longer than 15 centimeters (6 inches) to avoid
+• Crib toys and pull toys should not have strings, straps or cords longer than 15 centimeters (6 inches) to avoid the risk of

-• Crib gyms (baby toys which are suspended across the cot) should always be removed when the baby can push
+• Crib gyms (baby toys which are suspended across the cot) should always be removed when the baby can push up on their

-up on their hands, or is five months of age, whichever comes first.
+hands, or is five months of age, whichever comes first.

 • Never let your baby play with balloons or balloon parts.